kamalyes/go-toolbox/README.md

 **Go-toolbOx's key features are:**

-- **convert**: Indicates the conversion between data types.
-For example, converting a string to an integer, or converting a date format from one form to another.
+- **Convert**: Conversion between data types, such as converting strings to integers or changing date formats from one form to another.

-- **desensitize**: In data processing and privacy protection, it refers to removing or obscurating sensitive information to prevent data leakage.
-For example, removing personally identifiable information (PII) or encrypting data.
+- **Desensitize**: Remove or obfuscate sensitive information to prevent data leakage, such as removing Personally Identifiable Information (PII) or encrypting data.

-- **json** JavaScript Object Notation (JSON) is a lightweight data interchange format that is commonly used for data transfer between Web applications.
+- **CRC**: Cyclic Redundancy Check for error detection in data transmission.

+- **Error Handling**: Enhanced error handling capabilities to simplify error management.

+- **HTTP Extensions**: Auxiliary tools for HTTP requests and responses.

+- **Image Processing**: Tools for image processing and manipulation.

+- **JSON Handling**: Lightweight data interchange format handling.

+- **Location Services**: Information related to IP regions and more.

+- **Math Extensions**: Extended functionalities for numerical computations.

-- **moment**: One that parses, validates, manipulates, and displays dates and times, simplifying date and time processing.
+- **Time Handling**: Parsing, validating, manipulating, and displaying dates and times to simplify date and time handling.

-- **location**: ip region and so on

-- **mathx**: A library of tools for performing calculations with numbers that offers extensions for numerical operations.

-- **random**: Random number generators are used in a variety of applications, such as games, simulations, and security protocols.

-- **regex**: Regular Expression is widely used for text processing, data verification, and search and replacement operations.
+- **OS Interface**: Programming interfaces for interacting with the operating system.

+- **Queue**: Implementation of queue data structures.

+- **Random Numbers**: Random number generators suitable for various applications.

-- **retry**: indicates the process of retrying the operation if it fails.
-It is used in network requests and database operations to improve system reliability.
+- **Retry Mechanism**: The process of retrying an operation when it fails, commonly used for network requests and database operations to enhance system reliability.

+- **Scheduling**: Task scheduling tools that support the execution of timed tasks.

-- **sign**: In programming, 'sign' usually refers to a signature, especially in the context of security and encryption.
-It can be used to verify the integrity and origin of data, such as word signature and message signature.
+- **Signature**: Verification of data integrity and origin, used for validating data integrity and origin, such as word signatures and message signatures.

-- **stringx**: A library of tools used to handle strings, providing extended functions for strings, such as formatting, splitting, concatenation, etc. Implementations may vary by language or library.

-- **osx**: A programming interface or library associated with the system for interacting with the operating system.

-- **uuid**: Universally Unique Identifier (UUID) is a standardized identifier used to uniquely identify information in a distributed system.
-Uuids are usually used in scenarios such as database primary key and session ID.
+- **SQL Builder**: Tools for constructing SQL queries.

+- **String Handling**: Extended functionalities for string processing, providing features like formatting, splitting, and concatenation.

+- **Synchronization Tools**: Tools for synchronization in concurrent programming.

+- **Types**: Definitions and operations for various types.

+- **Unit Conversion**: Tools for converting between units.

+- **User Agent**: Tools for handling user agent strings.

+- **UUID**: Generation of universally unique identifiers (UUID).

-- **validator**: A tool or library used to verify the validity of data.
-For example, form validation, data format validation, etc., to ensure that the input data conforms to the expected format and rules.
+- **Validator**: Tools for validating data integrity, such as form validation and data format validation to ensure input data meets expected formats and rules.

-- **zipx**: A library of tools related to compression and decompression.
+- **Compression Tools**: Tools related to data compression and decompression.

 ## Getting started